AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures.md

 can also put fixtures into [Groups](./controlling-fixtures/fixture-groups.md) which allow you to quickly select different combinations of fixtures.

-If the fixture is patched on a fader handle, press the blue button to select the fixture.
+If the fixture is patched on a fader handle, press the **Select** button to select the fixture.

 ![Fixtures Window](/docs/images/Fixtures-Window.png)